HeresJohnny5/100-days-of-code/log.md

 ### Day 13: October 24, 2019
 **Today’s Progress**:
-- Today I spent the majority of my day post work prepping for a phone screening for a UI Developer role.
+- I spent the majority of my day post work prepping for a phone screening for a UI Developer role.

 ### Day 14: October 25, 2019
 **Today’s Progress**:
-- Today I spent some time learning about React Events and how to pass data from a *Parent* Component to a *Child* Component and vise versa.
+- I spent some time learning about React Events and how to pass data from a *Parent* Component to a *Child* Component and vise versa.

 #### Data Flow:
 - A parent Component defines a function